Read and find out more about Akadentia Clinic and one of their dentists!

 Prof. Dr. Serkan Polat graduated from the Faculty of Dentistry at Gazi University in 1996.
 He then completed an intensive surgical training program in implant surgery in 1997.
 In 2002, Dr. Polat graduated from the Oral and Maxillofacial Surgery PhD program at Cumhuriyet University.
 He then worked as an Associated Professor at the same university, before moving to Inou University in 2011 to undertake a full professor position.

 Dr. Polat was also actively involved in the Council of Dentists Dean, where he helped prepare and propose the curriculum taught in dental school across Turkey.
 He has participated in research work, as a reviewer for journals, published his work and participated in conferences nationally and internationally.
-Dr. Polat is also a member of several prestigious organisations and committees such as International Association for Dental Research and the Turkish Society of Oral and Maxillofacial Surgery.
+He is also a member of several prestigious organisations and committees such as International Association for Dental Research and the Turkish Society of Oral and Maxillofacial Surgery.
+As an oral and maxillofacial surgeon, Dr. Polat does procedures such as surgical tooth extractions and dental implants, including All-on-4 and All-on-6.

 Ankara is the capital city of Turkey.
 Located in the region of Anatolia, the city is home to dozens of museums.
 Chief amongst them are the Museum of Anatolian Civilisations and the Ethnography Museum.
 Ankara also hosts the state opera and ballet, the presidential symphony orchestra and is home to the mausoleum of Kemal Atatürk.